How should an investigator initiate a research project using fresh or archival human tissue or specimens from JHM Pathology?

 - Re-cut slides on paraffin blocks and frozen tissues from the tumor bank are available.
 A small fee is charged per case.
 Make certain that funding is available for these services.
-The fee schedule can be discussed with Ms. Lois Anderson at 410-955-2861.
+The fee schedule can be discussed with Carla Rivera Colón at [email protected].

 - Use of tissues taken during operative procedures is strictly regulated.
 In most circumstances this tissue should be distributed by Surgical Pathology to avoid compromise of patient care.

 What Types of Action Might the Tissue/Specimen Use Committee Take in its Review of a request for tissue/specimen use?

 The Tissue/Specimen Use Committee may approve a request, or table it pending further discussion with the investigator.
 It will notify investigators of its actions.
 It reserves the right to: